bhoptee/trueman-chiro/src/pages/blog/pelvic-stability-dysfunction.md

 ---
 Certain types of pain in the region of the pelvis and lower back can result from a problem called “Pelvic Stability Dysfunction”.
 This article explains how the pelvis functions as a foundation for movement, and how problems with pelvic stability can result in pain and reduce the ability to perform daily tasks, or undertake exercise and activity without problems.

-The pelvis function as foundation and stable platform from which the spine, legs and arms can generate movement e.g. standing, walking, lifting.
+The pelvis function as a foundation and stable platform from which the spine, legs and arms can generate movement e.g. standing, walking, lifting.

 When working at its best the muscles across the pelvis are balanced in strength and tension to allow this function without placing excess demand or strain on a particular area.